ddworken/hishtory/README.md

 At this point, `hishtory` is already managing your shell history.
 Give it a try with `hishtory query` and see below for more details on the advanced query features.

 Then to install `hishtory` on your other computers, you need your secret key.
 Get this by running `hishtory status`.
-Once you have it, you follow similar steps to install hishtory on your other computers:
+Once you have it, you follow similar steps to install hiSHtory on your other computers:

 ```bash
 curl https://hishtory.dev/install.py | python3 -